Entanglement and scattering in quantum electrodynamics: S-matrix information from an entangled spectator particle: Introduction

 The quantum field theoretical description of quantum information in $S$-matrix calculations opens new venues for questions related to the amount of information drawn off by soft radiation emitted by asymptotic states representing charged particles.
 The subject becomes even more interesting as finite observables can only be obtained after taking into account the emission of soft photons as stated by the Bloch and Nordsieck (BN) and the Kinoshita, Lee and Nauenberg (KLN) theorem \cite{KLN}.
-At next-to-leading order (NLO) for instance, a judicious cancellation of infrared divergences from loop corrections and tree level processes that include soft emission renders the cross section finite after the sum of real-real and real-virtual contributions.
 The loss of coherence stemming from the integration of infrared degrees of freedom has been studied for instance in \cite{GOMEZ}.
-Moreover, in \cite{CARNEY} it was claimed that unobserved soft photons decohere momentum superpositions of charged particles and that the dressed state formalism can lead to more sensible physical results, later applied in \cite{TOMARAS} in perturbative QED to study the entanglement between the hard and soft particles in the final state to find that entanglement entropy is free of any infrared divergences only order by order in perturbation theory.
+Moreover, in \cite{CARNEY} it was claimed that unobserved soft photons decohere momentum superpositions of charged particles and that the dressed state formalism can lead to more sensible physical results\cite{TOMARAS}.

-Finally, some of us has studied the QED inelastic process $e^+e^-\rightarrow \mu^+\mu^-$ watched by an spectator particle, entangled with one of the particles in the in-state \cite{PRD2019}.
+Finally, the QED inelastic process $e^+e^-\rightarrow \mu^+\mu^-$ watched by a spectator particle, entangled with one of the particles in the in-state has been considered in \cite{PRD2019}.
 It was claimed that partial information about the dynamics and the total cross-section of particles $A$, $B$ could be obtained from spin measurements on the spectator particle $C$.
-In the present contribution we provide a complete analysis by considering a general tripartite spin $1/2$-state
+In the present contribution we provide a more complete analysis as the one presented in \cite{PRD2019} by considering a general tripartite spin $1/2$-state to study how measurements of spin on the spectator particle can be optimized with respect to initial state parameters to provide indirect information of the cross section.

+This contribution is organized as follows: In Sec. \ref{general}, we set out our notation , including the \textit{in-}state proposed with general spin configuration and, using the scattering matrix formalism, we construct the \textit{out-}state.
+In Sec. \ref{total}, the final reduced density matrix of spectator particle $C$ is calculated which is concretely realized in Sec. \ref{inelastic} for the QED process $e^{+}e^{-}\rightarrow\mu^{+}\mu^{-}$.
+A discussion of our results and perspectives are left to Sec. \ref{conclusions}.